esper-io/console_docs/docs/provisioning-methods/select-method.md

 * Factory reset of device required

-Beginning with Android 9, you can include credentials for the Wi-Fi network to be used for provisioning in your template.
+Beginning with Android 9, you can include credentials for the Wi-Fi network to be used for provisioning in your blueprint.
 They’ll be included in the QR code, thus eliminating the need to enter them on the device to establish the required Internet connectivity.

 :::tip
 Xiaomi/Redmi devices do not support a 6-tap provisioning method.